 If that happens to you, don’t freak out.
-There are plenty of actions that you can take to make sure you start progressing on the road to recovery again.
+There are plenty of actions that you can take to likely start progressing on the road to recovery again.

 How to Make Post Stroke Symptoms Better, Not Worse

-If you think you’re going through the normal ebb of recovery (i.e. a small regression), here are 4 ways to bust through it and get your results flowing again.
+If you think you’re going through the normal ebb and flow of recovery (i.e. a small regression), here are 4 ways to work through it and get your results flowing again.

 Stroke recovery is not a race.
 Although a speedy recovery is what everyone wants, it’s easy to burn yourself out by trying to do too many things at once.